Esoterical/voron_canbus/mainboard_flashing/common_hardware/Mellow Fly-Super8/README.md

 # DFU Mode

-To put the octopus into DFU mode you need to put in the boot jumper at BT0 and press the reset button.
+To put the Fly-Super8 into DFU mode you need to put in the boot jumper at BT0 and press the reset button.

 ![image](https://github.com/Esoterical/voron_canbus/assets/124253477/10a4fc29-b546-498e-b819-dd47370b151f)